$5.99 FLAT RATE SHIPPING WITHIN THE CONTINENTAL U.S.

 Provide Opportunities for Connection

 Friends are important for kids of all ages.
 For humans of all ages!
 It's important to keep children in touch with family and friends.
 Kiddos need a sense of belonging and community with their peers.
-Set up virtual homework sessions that can be done with a friend via video chat, or set up phone or video calls on a regular schedule.
+Set up after-school homework sessions that can be done with a friend, or set up weekend playdates or hangout time when possible.

 Shop Our Mindfulness Collection